liferay/liferay-docs/develop/tutorials/articles/240-frontend-building-blocks/03-context-contributors.markdown

 @product@ uses context contributors in several areas by default to inject context-specific variables into a theme.
-You'll learn how to create your own context contributor and look at one way @product@ uses them next.
+You'll learn how to create your own context contributor, and then you'll examine one example of how @product@ uses context contributors next.

 1. Create a generic OSGi module using your favorite third party tool, or use the [Blade CLI](/develop/tutorials/-/knowledge_base/7-0/blade-cli).